breakin/breakin.github.io/_source/cmake-1.md

 # TL;DR

 It would be nice if it was possible to add external dependencies in a special mode where you only got the library and not other crap, and where dependencies of the dependencies also was controllable.
+And not via installed packages but actually add it for real!